 The luxury compact SUV has a point to prove.

 As posh as the Lexus NX has always felt from behind the wheel, it has started to wrinkle around the edges a bit over the last year or two.
 Fortunately, an all-new 2022 model NX is here.
-Lexus teased its compact luxury crossover at the start of the month and now we have full imagery and all the juicy technical details that should see the NX stand a better chance against its German contemporaries.
+Lexus teased its compact luxury SUVs at the start of the month and now we have full imagery and all the juicy technical details that should see the NX stand a better chance against its German contemporaries.
 Along with bold new styling, Lexus has crucially introduced its new Lexus Interface infotainment system that will hopefully do away with the fussiness of the old system, one of our biggest criticisms of the old NX.

 Outside, the new NX isn't a drastic departure from the previous model.
 It remains a sporty and assertive compact SUV with just enough drama to set it apart.
 The spindle grille is similarly massive and is detailed by U-shaped blocks that help to create a 3D effect.